 How Much Can You Remortgage Your House For?

-Your mortgage provider may decide to reduce its initial figure to ensure you can comfortably afford the remortgage and to give you some breathing space should your circumstances suddenly change.
+Your mortgage provider may decide to reduce the initial amount offered to ensure you can comfortably afford the remortgage and to provide some breathing space in case your circumstances suddenly change.

 Remortgaging can be more difficult if you’re in arrears on your current mortgage.
-If you’re in arrears or think you’re about to go into arrears, speak to your lender as soon as possible.
+If you’re in arrears or think you’re at risk of falling into arrears, contact your lender as soon as possible.

 Insurance for Mortgages